dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Runed Crown<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/e/1ef89770-2dbb-4a57-99f7-191591bb8e38.jpg?1615603662|https://scryfall.com/card/khm/245/runed-crown?utm_source=api>`
    When Runed Crown enters the battlefield, you may search your library, hand, and/or graveyard for a Rune card and put it onto the battlefield attached to Runed Crown.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

    Equipped creature gets +1/+1.